KaiTheRedNinja/Jumbleum/Notes.docc/Social Studies/Topics/Exam Questions/Reliability Utility and Surprise.md

 - Impact: "So that [audience here] can [intended outcome in terms of audience]"
 - Link: "With the intent to [biased intended outcome in terms of the author], the source is not useful as it is not reliable"

+The reason why this works is because message is the 5As (author, "aims to", action word, audience, anticipated outcome).
+If you did the sufficiency part first, you have _already_ done the anticipated outcome, so you don't need to re-prove the message of the source.
+You just need to cite the rest of the 5As, then link it back to the question focus.

 ### Surprise
 Not surprised if: